[Updated April 24, 2023]

 Trains played an integral role in Georgia’s history, and the Blue Ridge Scenic Railway is a budget-friendly attraction that offers the equivalent of an immersive history lesson.

-Running out of the downtown Blue Ridge railway depot, the BRSR train takes visitors on a scenic 13-mile ride along the Toccoa River to the twin border towns of McCaysville, Georgia and Copperhill, Tennessee (a 125-year-old route).
+Running out of the downtown Blue Ridge railway depot, the BRSR train takes visitors on a scenic 13-mile ride along the Toccoa River to the twin border towns of McCaysville GA and Copperhill TN (a 125-year-old route).

 Volunteer conductors and “car hosts” are truly a font of information, keeping kids entranced with stories of days gone by while parents relax and enjoy the picturesque views of the North GA mountains.